Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: PAG: Probabilistic Indicator Function Predictor-Corrector Aerocapture Guidance Algorithm

 \end{enumerate}

-As the nominal trajectory is already integrated forward in time during the prediction step of the FNPAG algorithm, the only additional operations to use the GMVAE indicator function are encoding the predicted trajectory through the neural network and evaluating the cluster membership probabilities for the predicted trajectory with the above steps.
+As the nominal trajectory is already integrated forward in time during the prediction step of the \eFNPAG algorithm, the only additional operations to use the GMVAE indicator function are (1) encoding the predicted trajectory through the neural network and (2) evaluating the cluster membership probabilities for the predicted trajectory with the above steps.
 These operations are computationally efficient and can be done in real-time.
-The probabilistic indicator function is incorporated into guidance by evaluating Algorithm \ref{alg:gmvae_guidance} after line \ref{alg:gmvae_insert} in Algorithm \ref{alg:fnpag}.
+The probabilistic indicator function is incorporated into guidance by evaluating Algorithm \ref{alg:gmvae_guidance} after the NPC and lateral logic on line \ref{alg:gmvae_insert} in Algorithm \ref{alg:fnpag}.
 When Algorithm \ref{alg:fnpag} and \ref{alg:gmvae_guidance} are used in conjunction, it is referred to as Probabilistic Indicator Predictor-Corrector Aerocapture Guidance ($\pi$PAG).

-After encoding the as-flown and predicted trajectory with the GMVAE, the cluster membership probabilities $\gamma_c$ are computed using expectation maximization.
-If the capture probability is below $\epsilon_C$, or the escape or impact probability is above $\epsilon_F$, a corrective guidance action is applied.
+After encoding the as-flown and predicted trajectory with the GMVAE, the cluster membership probabilities $\gamma_c$ are computed using steps 1) through 3) above.
+If the capture probability is less than or equal to $\epsilon_C$, or the escape or impact probability is greater than or equal to $\epsilon_F$, a corrective guidance action is applied.
 If guidance is in phase 1, the algorithm will force a switch to phase 2 to solve for the optimal bank angle.
-This indicates that the vehicle should have already been flying lift-down (in the near-escape case) or lift-up (in the near-impact case).
+This indicates that the vehicle should already be in the lift-down orientation for near-escape scenarios, or in the lift-up orientation for near-impact scenarios.
 If the guidance is in phase 2, the bank angle command is corrected by correction factor $\sigma'$ in the direction of the predicted bank angle command $\sigma^*$.
 If the vehicle has a high escape probability, the bank angle is corrected to be more lift-down, and if the vehicle has a high impact probability, the bank angle is corrected to be more lift-up.
-The corrected bank angles are clipped at $180^\circ$ when the bank angle is corrected to be more lift-down and at $0^\circ$ when the bank angle is corrected to be more lift-up.
+When the bank angle is corrected to be more lift-down, the commanded bank angle is clipped at $180^\circ$, and when the bank angle is corrected to be more lift-up, it is clipped at $0^\circ$.